UTSA-ICS/sid-server/doc/source/configuration.rst

 users, groups, and group memberships) to be served out of directories while resource (which comprises projects and domains), assignment and role entities are to be served from different Keystone backends (i.e. SQL).
-To enable this option, you must have the following ``keystone.conf`` options set:
+To enable this option, you must have the following ``sidserver.conf`` options set:

 .. code-block:: ini

   [identity]
-  driver = keystone.identity.backends.ldap.Identity
+  driver = sidserver.identity.backends.ldap.Identity

   [resource]
-  driver = keystone.resource.backends.sql.Resource
+  driver = sidserver.resource.backends.sql.Resource

   [assignment]
-  driver = keystone.assignment.backends.sql.Assignment
+  driver = sidserver.assignment.backends.sql.Assignment

   [role]
-  driver = keystone.assignment.role_backends.sql.Role
+  driver = sidserver.assignment.role_backends.sql.Role

 With the above configuration, Keystone will only lookup identity related information such users, groups, and group membership from the directory, while